A practical guide to Zendesk conversational CRM

 How to get true conversational support with Zendesk

-The good news is you don’t have to leave Zendesk to get a top-tier conversational experience.
-You can supercharge the setup you already have with a smarter, more flexible AI layer that plugs right in.
+The good news is you can achieve a top-tier conversational experience while staying firmly within the Zendesk ecosystem.
+You can supercharge the reliable foundation you already have with a flexible AI layer that plugs right in.

-Here’s a quick comparison of the native Zendesk approach versus adding eesel AI on top:
+Here’s a comparison of using the native Zendesk features versus adding eesel AI as a complement:

 CapabilityZendesk Native AIeesel AI on Zendesk

-Knowledge SourcesLimited to Zendesk Help CenterZendesk, Confluence, Google Docs, past tickets, and 100+ more
+Knowledge SourcesOptimized for Zendesk Help CenterZendesk, Confluence, Google Docs, and 100+ more

-AI CustomizationRigid, workflow-basedFull control with a simple prompt editor and custom actions
+AI CustomizationStructured and reliableHighly customizable with a simple prompt editor

-Pre-launch TestingLimited (Sandbox on Enterprise plan)Powerful simulation mode on thousands of past tickets
+Pre-launch TestingSandbox (Enterprise plan)Simulation mode on thousands of past tickets

-When you put it side-by-side, eesel AI offers a faster, smarter, and more budget-friendly way to achieve the goals of conversational CRM, all inside the Zendesk account you already know.
+When used together, Zendesk and eesel AI offer a powerful and budget-friendly way to achieve your conversational CRM goals, all inside the Zendesk account your team already trusts.

 Build on a smarter foundation